ramiluisto/SudokuSpeedTests/ProgressDescription.md

 It should surely make this nice in the long run, but doesn't OOP create extra baggage that will slow everything down?
 Let's test this!

-So in `./src/OOP_sudoku.py` we hate the very same solver as before, but in as a Sudoku Solving Object.
+So in `./src/OOP_sudoku.py` we have the very same solver as before, but in as a Sudoku Solving Object.
 We run the results again and what we see is:

 |              | s/Sudoku | 10k Sudokus |
 |--------------|----------|-------------|